 Replace PSK with Certificate-Based WPA2-Enterprise

 The only way to truly be confident in the security of your authentication is to ditch pre-shared keys and use digital certificates.

 - They tie identity to access so you always know exactly which person or device is using the network

 - They are more convenient to users, reducing authentication time and removing the need to remember login information

 - They eliminate password-related disconnects caused by 90-day password-reset policies and similar

 - The asymmetric cryptography that underpins certificates is vastly more secure than the symmetric cryptography of PSKs and other credentials

 The best part?
 Transitioning to certificates has never been easier.

 Migrating Away From PSK

 Being faced with the prospect of a large infrastructure overhaul is daunting.
 Moving from WPA2-PSK to WPA2-Enterprise certificate-based authentication isn’t as difficult as you might think, however.
-You can migrate from PSK to certs by enabling the EAP-TLS network authentication protocol on your network and configuring devices to enroll for certificates.
+You can migrate from PSK to digital certificates by enabling the EAP-TLS network authentication protocol on your network and configuring devices to enroll for certificates.